 - Extend the lifespan of your television

-- Watch movies in cinema quality with true “real” colour
+- Watch movies in cinema-quality with true “real” colour

 Put simply; screen calibration is optimising your picture quality.
-The process involves us attaching a specific device into the television and into our laptop computer (human eye is not sufficient for this process) which guides us on what setting changes need to be made to enhance your viewing experience.
+The process involves us attaching a specific device into the television and into our laptop computer (the human eye is not sufficient for this process) which guides us on what setting changes need to be made to enhance your viewing experience.
 The calibration process lessens the workload on the TV or projector, which in turn increases the lifespan of the TV or projector.

-Ideally, when you first purchase your new television or projector, it should be completed within the first years of its life, but best results within the first few weeks.
+Ideally, when you first purchase your new television or projector, it should be completed within the first years of its life, but the best results within the first few weeks.
 Anything older and you’ll be wasting your money as the screen will be “worn in” too much and archiving perfect colour will be very different if not impossible.
 For optimum performance throughout the life of the display, this process should be carried out annually.

-At the end of the calibration process we’ll provide you with a before and after comparison report to show you the adjustments that we made, what the original settings were compared to, what the new setting are now.
+At the end of the calibration process, we’ll provide you with a before and after comparison, report to show you the adjustments that we made, what the original settings were compared to, what the new setting are now.
 Only after this, you will see the benefits of having your TV or projector calibrated.

 TV/projector calibration should not be taken lightly.
 As home theatre enthusiast, we’re passionate about the results, which is why we have invested heavily in this technology as we know you only deserve the best.
 This is an extensive process taking 2 to 6 hours to complete and should not be done by a novice as they can make the picture worse than when first started, the cost of this investment is $379.00 to calibrate a TV and $439 to calibrate a projector.